-Diversity Score Built environment, mix of uses, population, transportation, and types of downtowns

 Score

+Diversity Score

+Built environment, mix of uses, population, transportation, and

 Pandemic Impact

 Visits and trade area prepandemic, and during the shutdown and reopening periods

 Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
 In general, more typologies equated to a lower Pandemic Impact Score.
-Lansdale is considered to be five typologies: Brewery, Circuit, Classic, Expanding, and Transit-Oriented.
-Downtowns that are considered to be five typologies had an average Pandemic Impact Score of 42.
-Although Lansdale is an Expanding downtown, its mixed-use development was not fully established at the onset of the pandemic.
-Impacts to SEPTA ridership most likely had a ripple effect in the downtown. %dvrpc
+Kennett Square is considered to be three typologies: Brewery, Classic, and Historic.
+Downtowns that are considered to be three typologies had an average Pandemic Impact Score of 53.
+The most typologies for any one downtown was six, with an average Pandemic Impact Score of 42. %dvrpc